cooperwalbrun/terraform-manager/README.md

 -terraform api v2
 -adherence to API rate limits
--automatic pagination for applicable API endpoints -others?
+-automatic pagination for applicable API endpoints -designed to be used as a CLI tool or called from python code (system exits centralized to __main__.py, console output controlled via function parameters, etc)
+    -e.g. parameters write_output, write_error_messages (defaults are always false)
+-others?

 See [CONTRIBUTING.md](CONTRIBUTING.md) for developer-oriented information.